wowagner2015/digital-twin-ai-agents-on-hadera/README.md

 ### Conclusion

 Integrating a decentralized and transparent communication protocol into the Linux kernel is a forward-looking step toward supporting the next generation of AI agents.
 By leveraging the theoretical foundations provided by Harari, Minsky, Goertzel, and Saliba, and the technological advantages of Hedera Hashgraph, we justify this integration as essential for enabling secure, scalable, transparent, and autonomous interactions among AGI and SGI agents.

+### Future Work
+Continue enhancing AI agents to support more communication interfaces and complex tasks.
+Prototype and test the integration of Hedera Hashgraph with Linux kernel communication protocols.
+Engage with the open-source community and contribute to relevant projects.

+### Key References
+Harari, Yuval Noah.
+Homo Deus: A Brief History of Tomorrow.
+Harper, 2017.
+Minsky, Marvin.
+The Society of Mind.
+Simon & Schuster, 1986.
+Goertzel, Ben.
+Artificial General Intelligence: Concept, State of the Art, and Future Prospects.
+Frontiers in Robotics and AI, 2014.
+Saliba, Toufi, and Dann Toliver.
+TODA/IP Protocol V2.3: Managing and Transmitting Unique Value Representation at the Network Packet Level.
+October 2019.
+Hedera Hashgraph.
+Hedera Hashgraph GitHub Repository.

 ## Project Structure